benstannard/study/Dockerfile.md

 + network settings
 + runtime constraints on CPU and memory

 `docker run` has more `[OPTIONS]` than any other command to allow the operator to override nearly all defaults.

 ### Detached (-d)

 To start a container in detached mode, use just -d option.
-These containers exist when the root process used to run the container exists, unless you also specify the `--rm` option.
+By design, these containers exits when the root process used to run the container exists, unless you also specify the `--rm` option.
 If you use with `-d` with `--rm`, the container is removed when it exits or when the daemon exits, whichever happens first.

 ### Foreground